cfkubo/dbmigrate.ai/README.md

 ## Overview

-**dbmigrate.ai** is an Private AI-powered tool designed to facilitate the migration of databases from Oracle to PostgreSQL.
+**DbMigrate.AI** is an Private AI-powered tool designed to facilitate the migration of databases from Oracle to PostgreSQL.
 It offers a comprehensive solution with a web-based user interface and a RESTful API to streamline the entire migration process.

 The tool leverages a local Ollama Large Language Model (LLM) to automatically convert Oracle SQL syntax (including Stored Procedures, Functions, and Data Definition Languages - DDLs) to be compatible with PostgreSQL.